Understanding the absolute flow timeline and rejoining splits

 Learn why the timeline may not appear when there is a rejoined split through an example.

-Flows typically what the absolute timeline of a certain path is.
-This timeline is how long it will take a person to complete the flow.
+A flow's timeline is how long it will take a person to complete the flow.
 For instance, if you have a flow with a time delay of two days followed by an email, the absolute timeline hint will show two days, since that is how long it will take the flow to complete.
 However, this timeline may not always appear, particularly when flows contain a rejoined split.

 Timing and rejoining splits